-Unrecorded early state of Du Val's scarce map of America, being the first "complete" state of the map.
+Early state of Du Val's scarce map of America.

 Pierre Duval (1618-1683) was a French geographer, cartographer, and publisher who worked in Abbeville and Paris during the seventeenth century.
 He was born in the former city, in northeast France, before moving to Paris.
 Duval was the nephew of the famous cartographer Nicolas Sanson, from whom he learned the mapmaker's art and skills.
 Both men worked at the royal court, having followed the royal request for artists to relocate to Paris.
 In addition to numerous maps and atlases, Du Val's opus also includes geography texts.
 He held the title of geographe ordinaire du roi from 1650 and died in 1683, when his wife and daughters took over his business.